cogneon/lernos-for-you/lernOS mi Guide - en/lernOS-mi-Guide-en.md

 In a lernOS Circle every Circle member chooses one or more individual objectives.
 For each objective one defines key results which measure (on a scale from 0.0 to 1.0) if the objective is reached.
 The objectives should be ambitious so that a key result completion rate of 0.7 is considered a success.

 The lernOS Circle meets each week in a 30-60 minutes Check-In with the agenda described above.
 The Check-in can be face-to-face or virtual.
-If C  ircle members don't know each other it might be good to have the first Check-In's face-to-face to get to know each others and build trust.
+If Circle members don't know each other it might be good to have the first Check-Ins face-to-face to get to know each others and build trust.

 Tools that might help to organize communication and documentation for Circles: